-Here in Houston, we had the first cold days of the season, and I could not resist the temptation to make them.
-My kids had never eaten them but immediately adopted as favorites.
+Here in Houston, we just had our first cold days of the season, and I could not resist the temptation to make them.
+My kids had never eaten them but immediately claimed them to be new favorites.
 The orange or lemon zest is essential.
-The thickness is a personal preference, my husband likes them thick, and I like them thinner and crispy.
+The thickness depends on personal preference, my husband likes them thick, and I prefer them thinner and crispy.

-Other tradicional treats during winter in Chile, besides Calzones Rotos, are:
+Other traditional winter treats in Chile, besides Calzones Rotos, include:Print

 - 3 cups all-purpose flour